|

 (1993).

-progress and develop in Wing Chun, it is vital to understand what you are
+order to progress and develop in Wing Chun, it is vital to understand what you

-doing, how you should do it and the reason and theory behind each technique and
+are doing, how you should do it and the reason and theory behind each technique

 illustrated with its triangulated structure and support shown to reinforce the